oke-aditya/blog/_posts/2020-12-05-Challenges-ML-Projects.md

 How simple yet so powerful can docuemnting be !

-- Missing requirements, not specifing how to use the project: -
+### Missing requirements, not specifing how to use the project

 These are small additions, such as having a `requirements.txt` file can help people to replicate your computer packages.
 Which would enable them to stay consistent with your work.